Georgexli3/agent-template/README.md

 - If you look at the default system prompt in `runAgent.ts`, you'll notice we don't do the typical function calling structure.
 We instead ask the AI to return the function call in a JSON/XML format at the end of the message.
 This is intentional and an exercise left to the reader how to handle this.
 - You are welcome to use any AI tools; we just ask that you don't completely one-shot it with something like Claude Code lol
 - Be wary of accidental infinite loops that call the LLM
+- The tools are hard-coded / mock tools right now.
+That's totally fine.

+hint: would recommend starting with "Where am I?"